isomerpages/govtech-stp/_health-control-measures/01c-SHN-swab.md

 permalink: /health/shn
 third_nav_title: Arriving in Singapore
 ---
 All travellers are required to comply with the prevailing public health regulations and requirements in Singapore.
 These may include (i) serving a Stay-Home Notice (SHN), and/or (ii) taking the COVID-19 test.
+A summary of the prevailing SHN and swab requirements for travellers can be found [here](/files/SHN-and-swab-summary-161020.pdf).

-## Stay-Home Notice (SHN)
+### Stay-Home Notice (SHN)

 A Stay-Home Notice is issued, to all travellers who are granted entry into Singapore, as a precautionary measure taken to minimise the risk of additional imported cases of COVID-19.